 - Candidates who have passed the final professional M.B.B.S. or any other Medical Examination but have not completed their internship by the time of submission of their applications for the Civil Services (Main) Examination, will be provisionally admitted to the Examination provided they submit along with their application a copy of certificate from the concerned authority of the University / Institution that they had passed the requisite final professional medical examination.
 In such cases, the candidates will be required to produce at the time of their interview original Degree or a certificate from the concerned competent authority of the University / Institution that they had completed all requirements (including completion of internship) for the award of the Degree.

 Number of Attempts

-- Every candidate appearing at the examination who is otherwise eligible, shall be permitted four attempts at the examination.
+- Every candidate appearing at the examination who is otherwise eligible, shall be permitted Six attempts at the examination.

 - This restriction on the number of attempts will not apply in the case of Scheduled Castes and Scheduled Tribes candidates who are otherwise eligible.

-- The number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible shall be seven.
+- The number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible shall be nine.

 - The relaxation will be available to the candidates who are eligible to avail of reservation applicable to such candidates.

 - A physically handicapped will get as many attempts as are available to other non-physically handicapped candidates of his or her community, subject to the condition that a physically handicapped candidate belonging to the General Category shall be eligible for nine attempts.